Edition for Web Developers — Last Updated 23 October 2025

 translate-enabled state or the no-translate state.
 If an HTML element's translate

-attribute is in the yes state, then the element's
+attribute is in the Yes state, then the element's

 translation mode is in the translate-enabled state; otherwise, if the

-attribute is in the inherit state, or the element is not an HTML element and thus does not have a translate
+is in the no-translate state.
+Otherwise, either the element's translate attribute is in the Inherit state, or the element is not an HTML element and thus does not have a translate attribute; in either case, the element's

 translation mode is in the same state as its parent element's, if any,